x3rAx/ahiru-tpm/.github/ISSUE_TEMPLATE/please-consider-creating-issues-at-https---codeberg-org-x3ro-ahiru-tpm-issues.md

 ---
-name: Custom issue template
+name: Please consider creating issues at https://codeberg.org/x3ro/ahiru-tpm/issues
-about: Describe this issue template's purpose here.
+about: Issues created here might go unnoticed as this repository is only a mirror.
 title: ''
 labels: ''
 assignees: ''